Point-DAE: Denoising Autoencoders for Self-supervised Point Cloud Learning: Our Approach

 where $\mathrm{D}_{fold}(\cdot): \mathbb{R}^{m\times d} \to \mathbb{R}^{m\times k \times 3}$ decodes each patch feature in $\T_d$ as a point cloud patch.
 For paired point cloud patches in the reconstructed $\widehat{\P}_{mask}$ and the ground truth $\P_{mask}$, we measure the reconstruction quality via the CD loss in Eq. (\ref{Equ:cd}).
 The reconstruction loss of local patches are averaged over the $m$ masked patches:

 where $\P_{mask}^i \in \mathbb{R}^{k \times 3}$ and $\widehat{\P}_{mask}^i \in \mathbb{R}^{k \times 3}$ are the $i$-th point patch in $\P_{mask}$ and $\widehat{\P}_{mask}$, respectively.

 It should be noted that the objective $\mathcal{L}_{local}$ in Eq. (\ref{Equ:loss_local}) only measures the reconstruction performance of normalized local patches, given that the rough global shape is fed into the patch decoder via PE, \eg, $\C$.
+In other words, the PE leaks the positions of the global shape.
 While this is a common practice in existing methods \cite{yu2021point,pang2022masked}, we argue that the reconstruction of global shape is also important for the reconstruction of a complete point cloud, especially when its global information is corrupted by the affine transformation.
 Therefore, we introduce the following global shape reconstruction loss $\mathcal{L}_{global}$ to complement the local patch reconstruction:

 where $\widehat{\C} \in \mathbb{R}^{n \times 3}$ contains the predicted patch centers (\eg, rough global shape) from encoded tokens $\T'_e$ in Eq. (\ref{Equ:transformer_encoder}):

 where $\mathrm{Pooling}(\cdot): \mathbb{R}^{(n-m)\times d} \to \mathbb{R}^{d}$ merges patch features into a global feature and $\mathrm{D}_{fc}(\cdot): \mathbb{R}^{d} \to \mathbb{R}^{n\times 3}$ is the fully-connected decoder detailed in Eq. (\ref{Equ:fc_decoder}).